DENdidpip/Tyler/README.md

 \`\`\`
 ## 🚀 Setup

-To launch the main script, you must go to the file "setup.py" and fill in all the information there.
+To launch the main script, you must go to the file "tr.py" and fill in all the information there(it's at the comment "const").
 There is nothing complicated there, except for the line email_password

 # How can you get it in Gmail